hmermerkaya/druidplugin/README.md

 3. Implementing post aggregation in which either of the aggregations could exist in different datasources.
 Aggregations from different datasource can be invoked by object-property notation.
 For example in a datasource labeled as "A"  and an aggreation named "agg1", it is 'A.agg1'.
 Sample usage  is in the DruidPanel screenshot.

+4. Some changes have been made to have it work on Grafana 4.1.1

 # Licenses
 - Licensed under the Apache License, Version 2.0